Water Margin: Shi Nai'an

 Many scholars believe that the first 70 chapters were indeed written by Shi Nai'an; however the authorship of the final 30 chapters is often questioned, with some speculating that it was instead written by Luo Guanzhong, who may have been a student of Shi.
-Another theory, which first appeared in Gao Ru's Baichuan Shuzhi (百川書志) during the Ming dynasty, suggests that the whole novel was written and compiled by Shi, and then edited by Luo.
+In the bibliographic entry in Baichuan Shuzhi (百川書志) compiled by the Jiajing-period author Gao Ru (高儒) in 1540, "Shi Nai'an from Qiantang" is credited with the original version of the novel, and Luo Guanzhong is credited with the finished form.